CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ```text
 crypt4gh encrypt --recipient_pk csc-sd-services.pub < my_data1.csv > my_data1.csv.c4gh
 ```
-The encrypted file (_my_data1.csv.c4gh_) or an ecrypted compressed folder can now be uploaded to SD Connect and will be automatically decrypted when imported in your own private computing environment in SD Desktop.
+The encrypted file (_my_data1.csv.c4gh_) can now be uploaded to SD Connect and will be automatically decrypted when imported in your own private computing environment in SD Desktop.

 ### Data encryption and upload with Allas help tool: a-put